RainManGreg/PSWordle/README.md

 Choose the word you want to guess with `-WordToGuess`.
 This is useful for testing out the solver algorithms.

 ### Word selection algorithm plugin
 An alternative version of wordle is `.\Start-Wordle-AlgInput.ps`.
-You can pass in a script that chooses the word to guess from a list of possible words with the `-AlgorithmPath` parameter `-PossibleWords` that is an array of words to choose one from and return a single word to be the guess.
-Include the path to the file.
+You can pass in a script that chooses the word to guess from a list of possible words with the `-AlgorithmPath` parameter.
+Include the path to the file in `-AlgorithmPath`.

+The script passed in requires a `-PossibleWords` parameter that is an array of words to choose one from and return a single word to be the guess.

 ## Troubleshooting